TJ Friedl Player Props: Reds vs. Royals

 TJ Friedl At The Plate

-- Friedl is hitting .314 with 12 doubles, three triples, three home runs and 10 walks.
+- Friedl has 12 doubles, three triples, three home runs and 11 walks while batting .321.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.